 I got an “A” and decided to go for it in the real world.

-Thirty years later – and 100 businesses, from renting mopeds and exotic cars to e-mail marketing, cost segregation, dining cards, destination clubs, magazines and more – my parents were still wondering when I was going to get a real job.
+Thirty years years later – and after launching 100 businesses ranging from renting mopeds and exotic cars to e-mail marketing, cost segregation, dining cards, destination clubs and magazines among others – my parents still wondered when I was going to get a real job.

 I managed to return to the University of Virginia each of the next 10 years to lecture in that same professor’s class until he retired from academia.
-Along the way, at the age of 29 I was accepted to Harvard Business School’s Owners and Presidents Program, the youngest member in its history.
+Along the way, at the age of 29, I was accepted to Harvard Business School’s Owners and Presidents Program.
+I was the and youngest member in its history., and I still hold that honor today.
 That same year, I became one of the original members of the Young Entrepreneurs Organization (now called EO), a collection of independent business owners that could be considered the world’s 52nd-largest economy with $100 billion in annual sales among 6,500 entrepreneurs in 40 countries.

-I then found myself in the “Wild West” and in the first 12 years, I had been involved with a dozen different enterprises – some good, some bad and some great.
+I then found myself in the “Wild West,” and in the first 12 years, I was involved with a dozen different enterprises – some good, some bad and some great.
 In that time, I had undertaken one of the greatest challenges in my career and entered into the world of entrepreneurial education.
 After a one-year pro bono stint at ASU’s Barrett Honors College teaching some “Entrepreneurship 101” courses, I decided to start the country’s first “pure blood” college of entrepreneurship.
-Grand Canyon University had stepped up to the plate.
-In January 2007, we began offering a combination of fantastic courses taught by “entrepreneur-teachers,” offering startup capital to select student businesses and granting the first-ever Bachelor of Entrepreneurship degree from the first-ever fully accredited College of Entrepreneurship in the country.
+Grand Canyon University had stepped to the plate.
+In January 2007, we began offering a combination of fantastic courses taught by “entrepreneur-teachers,” providing startup capital to select student businesses and granting the first-ever Bachelor of Entrepreneurship degree from the first-ever fully accredited College of Entrepreneurship in the country.